 What will you post to your Tumblr?

-- You’ll be required to post at least five items a week, each with 1-2 sentences of lightweight commentary.
+- You’ll be required to post at least five items a week for twelve weeks, each with 1-2 sentences of lightweight commentary.

 - The items can be anything you’d like—a formal news article, sure, but also a great Twitter thread, a YouTube video, an AMA, whatever.